Centrifudge/freecaptcha/README.md

 Suggestions are welcome.
 As of right now this is a very hacky solution.

-A simple test page is at your service if you would like to see what the CAPTACHAs look like.
+A simple test page is at your service if you would like to see what the CAPTCHAs look like.

 Usage: